Four Dots

 • Navigation patterns that create crawler traps or circular link structures

 Create an internal linking priority matrix mapping business value against current internal link equity.
 Your highest-priority conversion pages should receive proportional internal linking support.
-For guidance on execution, see our content strategy services.
+For guidance on content-driven linking strategy, see our content strategy services.

 Indexation coverage analysis: